SafiMomen/DefaultTween/README.md

 TO-DO:
 - Start tween from interrupted position.
 [BUG] [DONE]
-- Use default values if not given time, easying style, and easing direction.
-[BUG]
+- Use default values if not given easing style and easing direction.
+[BUG] [DONE]
-- Accept time, easying style, easing direction as observables.
-[FEATURE]
+- Accept easing style and easing direction as observables.
+[FEATURE] [DONE]
 - Accept reverse and repeat count.
 [FEATURE]